Travelport/travelport-uapi-tutorial/lesson_1-1.md

 {% endhighlight %}

-The code in `main()` above follows exactly the pattern explained in the programming model section: we set up a `PingReq` object with the proper parameters and then pass them through to the uAPI via the ping port.
+The code in `main()` above follows the pattern explained in the programming model section: a `PingReq` object is set up with the proper parameters and then passed through to Travelport Universal API via the ping port.

-The only unexpected part of this simple example is the call to `WSDLService.sysPing.get()` that returns the ping port object.
+The only unexpected part of this example is the call to `WSDLService.sysPing.get()` that returns the ping port object.
 This is a shorthand for getting the "sys" service and then getting the "ping" port (thus `WSDLService.sysPing`).
 The `get` method on this object caches both services and ports so further calls to get return the same port on the same service.
 These are expensive to create, so this is the preferred behavior.
 You may find it useful to your understanding and debugging to call `showXML` on the object that responds to `get`--the _wrapper_ of the port object, not the port itself--so you can see the actual incoming and outgoing XML.

-`WSDLService` is a helper class that has been provided with the tutorial to simplify things, and allow you to focus on the essential parts of the uAPI.
+`WSDLService` is a helper class that has been provided with the tutorial to simplify things, and allow you to focus on the essential parts of Travelport Universal API.

 ### The details

-You will need to configure your copy of the class `WSDLService` slightly to allow you to use the uAPI.
-You should not need to do this again!
+You need to configure your copy of the class `WSDLService` slightly to allow you to use Travelport Universal API.

-If you look inside [WSDLService](https://github.com/travelport/travelport-uapi-tutorial/blob/master/src/com/travelport/tutorial/support/ServiceWrapper.java) in the package [com.travelport.tutorial.support](https://github.com/travelport/travelport-uapi-tutorial/tree/master/src/com/travelport/tutorial/support) you will see the things you might need to change.
+If you look inside [WSDLService](https://github.com/travelport/travelport-uapi-tutorial/blob/master/src/com/travelport/tutorial/support/ServiceWrapper.java) in the package [com.travelport.tutorial.support](https://github.com/travelport/travelport-uapi-tutorial/tree/master/src/com/travelport/tutorial/support) you see the things you might need to change.

-Anyone doing the lessons in this tutorial will need to change this:
+If completing the lessons in this tutorial, youd need to change this:
 {% highlight java %}

 //make this point to the right path for you... note the slash on the end